The Social Science undergraduate programme concluded on a very positive note.

-BSc Social Science year 1 student, Aiman, shared her experiences as a Social Science undergraduate.
+BSc Social Science year 1 student, Aiman told us about the first year as as a Social Science undergraduate.
 Here we provide a range of information about this degree, interspersed with some of Aiman’s views.

 “The BSc Social Science course has us becoming critically stronger and learning multiple disciplines such as sociology, psychology, criminology, law, politics, ethics and so many more all simultaneously.”